saferpay/jsonapi/texts/ChapterOmniChannel.md

 ## <a name="Payment_v1_OmniChannel_InsertAlias"></a>OmniChannel InsertAlias

-This function may be used to create an alias by providing a SixTransactionReference.
+This function may be used to create an alias by providing a SixTransactionReference. (this is a test text which should not be published)

 --->>>